TCDSolar/stixpy/docs/discussions/stix.rst

 At a high level the most granular X-ray data record is pixel data (PD), that is for each pixel of each detector the X-ray counts for each time and energy bin are recorded.
-While the detectors count individual photons (time and energy) these are summed into 32 pre-selected energy bins (4-150) and rate dependant time intervals (0.5 - 20 s)
+While the detectors count individual photons (time and energy) these are summed into 32 pre-selected energy bins (4-150) and rate dependent time intervals (0.5 - 20 s)

 .. note::
     As SolarOrbiter is a deep space mission many of the design choices of the instrument have been